dapr/dotnet-sdk/examples/Actor.Next/02-Migration/README.md

 dotnet run
 ```

-Then open `Cart.Next.Example02.http` in Rider or Visual Studio and run the requests in order:
+Then open `Cart.Next.Example02.http` in Rider or Visual Studio and run the requests in order.
+It seeds

-1. Import V1 state and migrate to V3
-2. Read migrated state
-3. Clear state
-4. Import V2 state and migrate to V3
-5. Read migrated V2 state

-The request file uses `http://localhost:5000` and a shared `demo` cart id.
+V1 and V2 cart values, reads them as V3, exercises the additive and non-additive families, and graduates
+one state entry to plain storage.

 ## Run Tests